JanSharp/VRCLockstep/notes.md

 What if there were input actions that were supposed to run but we never received them?
 Like when the master sent and ran an action, but the action itself was never received, but the tick sync for it was?\
 It's supposed to be impossible.
 An input action only get enqueued to run on a specific tick if it has already been successfully sent, making it incredibly unlikely for the tick sync with the input action enqueued in some tick to arrive before the input action itself.
 If it does happen though, then the system cannot recover, as it doesn't know if it is only the local client missing the input action, so it cannot drop the input action.
 Even when the local client became master, it cannot make that decision, because other clients may have already run past this tick because they did receive the input action.
 If this can actually happen, I don't know.
 But since I don't know, I can't make any assumptions, so again, it is unrecoverable if it does happen.

-When the world converts from multiplayer to single player, the system must remove all queued data from the InputActionSync scripts (both the local player's one and the late joiner one), and instantly raise their associated actions (though there's no thing to do for the late joiner ones, just drop them).
+When the world converts from multiplayer to single player, the system must remove all queued data from the InputActionSync scripts (both the local player's one and the late joiner one), and instantly raise their associated actions (though there's nothing to do for the late joiner ones, just drop them).

 - Ignore OnPlayerLeave (for now?
 So long as I can trust the player object pool I suppose)
 - When an InputActionSync get unassigned